nmshd/documentation/_docs_integrate/exchange-files-using-attributes.md

 The [AcceptRequestItemParameters]({% link _docs_integrate/data-model-overview.md %}#acceptrequestitemparameters) must be used for this.
 The acceptance of a TransferFileOwnershipRequestItem leads to the transfer of the ownership of the File on the Backbone.
 Additionally, a [RepositoryAttribute]({% link _docs_integrate/data-model-overview.md %}#localattribute) will be created for the recipient, whose `content` is an [IdentityAttribute]({% link _docs_integrate/data-model-overview.md %}#identityattribute) with [IdentityFileReference]({% link _docs_integrate/attribute-values.md %}#identityfilereference) as `value.@type`.
-The `value` of the IdentityFileReference is the `truncatedReference` of the File that is now owned by the recipient.
+The `value` of the IdentityFileReference is the `reference.truncated` of the File that is now owned by the recipient.
 Also, the newly created RepositoryAttribute of the recipient will be shared with the sender, i.e. an own shared IdentityAttribute will be created for the recipient.
 Based on this, an appropriate AcceptResponseItem of type [TransferFileOwnershipAcceptResponseItem]({% link _docs_integrate/data-model-overview.md %}#transferfileownershipacceptresponseitem) is generated.
 It contains the `id` and the `content` of the created own shared IdentityAttribute in its `attributeId` and `attribute` property, respectively.